MagicMumble/opty-func/README.md

 Now run the program with the command

      node main.js

+The example of node.js code you can find in directory `./src/example_nodejs/example.js`.

 But be cautious of using it on your webpage, node-ffi is a Node.js addon for loading and calling dynamic libraries so you won't be able lauch it from inside the browser.
 One of the solutions is to separate client and server sides: client gets an initial data from user via webpage, sends the request to server side, server gets access to .so library and sends modified data back to the client.